South Sudan foes sign final power-sharing deal - AFP

 He said his personal aim was to ensure that South Sudan could restart production of oil from oil-rich Unity State by September 1.

-Nearly five years of war have seen South Sudan's oil production plummet to about 120,000 barrels a day from a peak of 350,000, according to the World Bank.
+Nearly five years of war has seen South Sudan's oil production plummet to about 120,000 barrels a day from a peak of 350,000, according to the World Bank.

 US support